kbroman/qtlcharts/index.md

 ---
 layout: page
 title: R/qtlcharts
-tagline: Interactive charts for xQTL data
+tagline: Interactive charts for QTL data
 ---

-R/qtlcharts is an [R](http://www.r-project.org) package to create interactive charts for xQTL data, for use with [R/qtl](http://www.rqtl.org).
+R/qtlcharts is an [R](http://www.r-project.org) package to create interactive charts for QTL data, for use with [R/qtl](http://www.rqtl.org).

 A QTL is a _quantitative trait locus_: a genetic locus that contributes to variation in a quantitative trait.
-There is considerable recent interest in eQTL, which are QTL that affect gene expression levels (ie, mRNA abundances), and also pQTL, which influence protein levels, and mQTL, which influence metabolites.
-There's a plethora of such terms for QTL influencing genome-scale phenotypes; we refer to them collectively as xQTL.
-The goal of R/qtlcharts is to provide interactive data visualizations for xQTL analyses, and to make these visualizations available from [R](http://www.r-project.org).
+The goal of R/qtlcharts is to provide interactive data visualizations for QTL analyses, and to make these visualizations available from [R](http://www.r-project.org).

 The interactive visualizations are built with the JavaScript library